 Place the wrapped beef on a baking sheet (there is no need to add parchment paper, as the puff pastry is so buttery it is unlikely to stick).
 Before you put it into the oven, brush with beaten egg wash (either a whole egg or just an egg yolk) and cut Xs in the top using a sharp chef’s knife or paring knife.
 The egg wash is very important for color, otherwise the puff pastry won’t look golden.
 The Xs are important for venting.

 Now, place the entire sheet pan into the oven!

 Make the sauce while the meat is in the oven

 Take the pan you seared the tenderloin in, and add butter, thyme, and garlic:

-Add sliced onion as well and cook for 5 minutes to impart the flavors into the butter:
+Add sliced onion as well and cook for 5 minutes over medium heat to impart the flavors into the butter:

 Add Brandy to deglaze, and if you have a gas stove, light the Brandy (and make sure to stand back).
-If you have an electric stove, you can skip that step.
+If you don’t have Brandy on hand, you may also use red wine.
+If you have an electric stove or are using red wine, you can skip the lighting step.

 Add beef stock and reduce, then add heavy cream at the end: